Privatecoder/seplos-mqtt-remote-rs485/README.md

 - The RS485-part, i.e. pins 6+7+8 (GND+RS485-A+RS485-B), connects to the **slave's CAN-port** (more specific: the RS485-part of it), i.e. pins 1+2+3 (GND+RS485-A+RS485-B) and is then **daisy chained** to all subsequent **slave's CAN-ports** (more specific: the RS485-part of them).
 - **It is strictly necessary to make sure that the Master's RS485-part of the CAN-port does NOT have any connection to your inverter!**

+(The way of reading multiple packs without multi-master-collisions has been discussed [here](https://github.com/syssi/esphome-seplos-bms/issues/116) and made me change this script and my cabling and I strongly suggest to update/upgrade existing setups!
+Thanks to @Wiki591 for his findings and @syssi for his great work [esphome-seplos-bms](https://github.com/syssi/esphome-seplos-bms/))

 For a **single pack** (only):

 1. Connect your RS485 device directly to one of the two RS485-ports.